An essay by Ken Wear posted 11-11-04

 Perhaps these special schools and programs should offer a curriculum with course levels ordinarily assigned to junior college, or even degree-granting colleges, so that graduates will be emotionally and physically mature enough to thrive in the academic environment of graduate and post graduate work in the universities where they must seek to complete their educations.

-We, as a society, should do more to harness this resource of resources.
+We, as a society, must harness this resource of resources.

 I have avoided arguing for mandatory public schools versus assisting parents in choosing the school they deem most appropriate for their children: "choice."
 The same needs pervade both approaches to education: The gifted must be offered opportunities to develop their gifts.
 I note that the performance of home-schooled children far exceeds the performance of groups with which they have been compared.
 In a companion essay on school reform (click here) I advocate busing of school children for the purpose of placing them in environments selected to address their peculiar needs.
 And I raise the question whether education is important enough that we should separate education and state after the manner of separation of religion and state.